cacilhas/montegasppa/docs/2022/04/end-the-cult.md

 ![Light](//cacilhas.info/img/lamp.png)

-The **Christianism** doesn’t need to be oppressor, but, unfortunately, things aren’t like you and I would like it were.
+**Christianism** doesn’t need to be oppressing, but, unfortunately, things aren’t like you and I would like it were.

-And the Christianism, like most religions, looks more like a psychological disorder, leading people to group hallucinations and confirmation biases of every manichæist idea.
+And Christianism, like most religions, looks more like a psychological disorder, leading people to group hallucinations and confirmation biases of every manichæist idea.

 We cannot simply deal with things as they were like we think they should be – we need to deal with things **as they really are**.